 Because this is a SQL shell, Materialize lets you interact with your server

 queue, where they are

 sql thread that parses the statement.

 Broadly, there are three classes of statements in Materialize:

-- Creating sources to ingest data from a Kafka topic, which is how data gets inserted into Materialize
+- Creating sources to ingest data from an external system, which is how data gets inserted into Materialize

 - Reading data from sources

 - Creating views to maintain the output of some query